 If you are searching for a BSN at universities in Philadelphia, this is the premier program.

-Over 90% of classroom instruction by full-time faculty
+- Classroom instruction consistently delivered by full-time faculty

 Clearance Requirements for Entrance into Clinical

-Students can obtain forms to take to their physician on the American Data Bank site created for Holy Family, http://www.holyfamilysafety.com/.
+Students can obtain forms to take to their physician on the American Data Bank site created for Holy Family, at http://www.holyfamilysafety.com/.
 Students should first read the requirements in the handbook, then go to the site to start the procedure.
 For help in the process, students can contact American Data Bank at 1-800-200-0853.